Multi-Team Data: Radar Roll-Up View

 If your company has the benchmarking feature turned on, you may also access that on the radar roll-up view page by clicking the dropdown list above the PDF icon and selecting Benchmarking.
 Learn more about benchmarking by reading our Understanding Benchmarking article.

-The radar roll-up view is a good way to get a sense of the overall maturity level for the group of teams/program.
+The radar roll-up view is a good way to get a sense of the overall maturity level for the group of teams/programs.

 - What range do most of the teams fall in?